jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 2.7.1 Compensation Scope

-In the event of failure of normal use of load balancer due to JD Cloud fault, or failure of normal website access due to JD Cloud fault, JD Cloud will compensate for the unavailability time, excluding the service unavailability time caused by the following reasons:
+In the event of failure of normal use of Application Load Balancer due to JD Cloud fault, or failure of normal website access due to JD Cloud fault, JD Cloud will compensate for the unavailability time, excluding the service unavailability time caused by the following reasons:

 1) Caused by the system maintenance that JD Cloud have notified the users in advance, including cutover, maintenance, upgrade and simulation fault drill;